kobi-hari-udemy/youtube-promises/README.md

-# youtube-promises
+# JS Promises, wait for it
-Code samples for my you tube series - JS Promises, wait for it...
+Code samples for my you tube series - [JS Promises, wait for it...](https://www.youtube.com/playlist?list=PLQABqXxilUEZKT8OpWa9ba0AFs1kP3eXo)